 Money of Empire: Elizabeth to Elizabeth

-This exhibit uses money and medals to illustrate the development of the British Empire from its tentative beginnings under Elizabeth I (1558-1603) up to the present day.
+This exhibit uses money and medals to illustrate the development of the British Empire from its beginnings under Elizabeth I (1558-1603) to the present day.
 Elizabeth began the first sustained overseas expansion of English settlement to broaden commercial opportunities.
 The history of the Empire since then is, to a large extent, the story of the development of the modern world.
 Despite the gradual dissolution of the Empire since 1948, its influence continues to be widespread.
 There are 62 modern nations that were once part of the British Empire, most of which are now part of the Commonwealth of Nations.
 The Commonwealth consists of 53 member states united by language, history, culture and shared values.
-Sixteen of the countries recognize the British monarch as their head of state and continue to display Elizabeth II on their coinage – making her image the most common numismatic portrait worldwide.
+Sixteen of the countries recognize the monarch of the United Kingdom as their head of state and continue to display Elizabeth II on their coinage – making her image the most common numismatic portrait worldwide.